Retold and illustrated by Dale DeArmond

 The idea for The First Man was first generated in the early 1970s when a friend told Dale about a small volume written by Dr. John Driggs shortly after the turn of the century.
-Driggs’ “Sketches from Oldest America” contains several Eskimo legends, including one in which woman creates the first man.
-In an interview with The Sitka Sentinel, dated September 14, 1990, when asked her book she said “I don’t know how you would classify it… it’s a woman’s book, primarily.”
+Driggs' "Sketches from Oldest America" contains several Eskimo legends, including one in which woman creates the first man.
+In an interview with The Sitka Sentinel (September 14, 1990), when asked about her book she said "I don't know how you would classify it… it's a woman's book, primarily."

 The text of this book was handset in 14-point Bembo type.
 Illustrations were printed directly from the original end-grain maple blocks.
 The book was printed on an Original Heidelberg platen press on Mohawk Letterpress Text.
 The handmade cover paper is Indian Sea and the end-papers are Ingres Antique.
 The books are hand sewn in the Japanese style and all materials used in the book are of archival quality and guaranteed to last 200 years.

-THE FIRST MAN is limited to 800 signed copies of which 750 are bound with flexible covers.
+THE FIRST MAN is limited to eight hundred signed copies of which seven hundred and fifty are bound with flexible covers.
 Fifty copies are bound with hard covers and each of these contains a print hand pulled by the artist.
 A 10th Anniversary edition, released in 2000, was said to be reprinted as a "Grand Finale" to Dale's Christmas cards.

 Contains seventeen (17) wood engraving illustrations.
 Click on any image below to learn more (where available).

 ISBN: 9780961552954; 9780961552961